 I slept in big time today and we barely made it out the door.
 No pics of the sproutlets' lunches, but don't worry, you're not missing anything, they were not at all artfully arranged - but they were nutritious and packed with love (heheh, nod to my fellow scary bento mommies).
 Oh, I do have a pic of Pickle's though, I already had his sandwich made up.
 It's not as colourful and intricate as the gorgeous Rangoli designs I've seen delicious sweets arranged in during Diwali, but hey, it's a peanut butter sandwich :)

-I made Birdie and Sprout some cute little egg, tomato & cheese "Diwali lamps" for after preschool snack, and read to them about the holiday.
-They liked the snack and gobbled the eggs up - and they didn't eat eggs until I started making them "cute" - yay for new healthy foods!
-Sprout said "Hey, it's like birthday candles!
+I made Birdie and Sprout some cute little egg, tomato & cheese "Diwali lamps" for after preschool snack, and read to them about the Hindu holiday.
+They gobbled the eggs up - and they didn't eat eggs until I started making them "cute" - yay for new healthy foods!
+Silly Sprout said "Hey, it's like birthday candles!
 Is Diwali also because of my birthday?"
 (It's her birthday today) ☀

 Today is such a beautiful Fall day.
 The sun is shining, but the air is cool and crisp, and the colours of the turning leaves in the trees out my kitchen window are warm and cheery.
 And I have a Fall shaped muffin tin, yeah!
 I ♥ Fall.
 So I put lots of ♥ 's and X's and O's into lunch this Muffin Tin Monday: